andreacolledan/qura/docs/docs/tool/extensions.md

 # Extending QuRA

 All the logic for the analysis of a specific resource metric is encoded as a *metric module*, that is, an instance of `GlobalMetricModule` (for global metrics) or `LocalMetricModule` (for local metrics).
-This guide is meant to aid contributors in the implementation of new metric modules, that is, in the extension of QuRA with the analysis of new kinds of resources.
+This guide is meant to aid contributors in the implementation of new metric modules, that is, in the extension of QuRA with the ability tackle new definitions of "resource".

 ## The `Index` datatype

 The definition of a new metric analysis boils down to specifying *what resource annotations should be produced* when analyzing a small number of key circuit building scenarios.
 These annotations are called *indices*, and they are essentially arithmetic expressions built from natural numbers and index variables.
-They are represented as the `Index` datatype, in the [`Index.AST`](https://github.com/andreacolledan/qura/blob/main/src/Index/AST.hs) module.
+They are represented through the `Index` datatype, in the [`Index.AST`](https://github.com/andreacolledan/qura/blob/main/src/Index/AST.hs) module.

 Here is a list of the `Index` constructors that can be used when defining new metrics:

-- `Number :: Int -> Index` makes an index out of an integer number.
-For matters of soundness, this number should be non-negative.
+- `Number :: Int -> Index` makes an index out of an integer.
+For matters of soundness, only non-negative integers should appear in indices.
 - `IVar :: IVarId -> Index` makes an index variable out of a string identifier.
 - `Plus :: Index -> Index -> Index` represents the sum of two index expressions.
 - `Minus :: Index -> Index -> Index` represents the natural subtractions of two index expression.
 Note that `Minus e1 e2` is equal to zero whenever `e1` is less or equal than `e2`.
-- `Mult :: Index -> Index -> Index` represents the product of two index expressions
+- `Mult :: Index -> Index -> Index` represents the product of two index expressions.
-- `Max :: Index -> Index -> Index` represents the maximum of two index expressions
+- `Max :: Index -> Index -> Index` represents the maximum of two index expressions.
 - `BoundedSum :: IVarId -> Index -> Index` represents the bounded sum of indices. `BoundedSum "i" e1 e2` is the sum for `i` going from 0 (included) to `e1` (excluded) of `e2`, where `e2` can depend on `i`.
 - `BoundedMax :: IVarId -> Index -> Index` represents the bounded maximum of indices. `BoundedMax "i" e1 e2` is the maximum for `i` going from 0 (included) to `e1` (excluded) of `e2`, where `e2` can depend on `i`.